Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 iii) Mandatory Data Processing Agreements for Processors

-Where a third party acts as a processor, Article 28 GDPR requires a binding written agreement that includes specific, non-negotiable terms.
+Where a third party acts as a processor, Article 28 GDPR requires that their processing be governed by a binding contract or legal act that includes specific terms required by law.
+These must, at minimum, ensure that the processor:

-- and ensure secure deletion or return of data at the end of the service.
+• Ensures secure deletion or return of personal data at the end of services.

 iv) Transparency Toward Data Subjects